 While it’s possible to practice DTP with just manual hand pressure, it’s a little easier to get the same effects from a weighted blanket.
 Plus, it’s nearly impossible to give yourself DTP, but with a weighted blanket, you can get all the same benefits.

 So, what are weighted blankets used for?
-They can be used as a therapeutic practice for a variety of health conditions that we will explore below.
+They can be used as a therapeutic practice for a variety of health conditions, including restless leg syndrome, which we’ll explore in-depth below.

 Weighted Blankets for Anxiety

 Anxiety can be paralyzing for some adults and children.
 Like stress, anxiety is normal to feel once in a while, but when it’s a chronic issue, it can cause serious issues.
 It manifests in different ways but can cause:

 It can become more serious and escalate to a panic attack, where the body goes into its most extreme form of fight or flight mode.